Since the mortgage crisis took flight, “loan modification programs” have become all the rage.

 Another relatively easy ways for banks and lenders to increase affordability and reduce monthly mortgage payments is to extend the amortization of the loan.

 Instead of a standard 30-year amortization period, the loan may be stretched another 10 years, to a 40-year term, thereby pushing payments to a more acceptable level for the borrower.

 Ironically, the lender will make more money on interest over this longer time period.

-- Because lenders don’t like writing off loan balances
+- Because banks and lenders don’t like writing off loan balances

 - It’s expensive and might send the wrong message to borrowers